-For patients who are suffering from diabetic neuropathy, nerve damage (neuropathy), complex regional pain syndrome (CRPS), or any nerve entrapment syndrome (also known as nerve compression syndrome) of the arms, hands, legs, or feet, we often recommend the peripheral nerve stimulator (also called peripheral nerve field stimulation), via the following devices:
+For patients who are suffering from diabetic neuropathy, nerve damage (neuropathy), complex regional pain syndrome (CRPS), or any nerve entrapment syndrome (also known as nerve compression syndrome) of the arms, hands, legs, or feet, we often recommend the PNS procedure (also called peripheral nerve field stimulation), via the following devices:

 - Introducing an electrical current to the source of your chronic pain.